Theobald III, Count of Blois: Gains Champagne

 Theobald's nephew, Odo, Count of Champagne joined the army of William the Conqueror and participated in the Norman conquest of England.
 Theobald used his nephew's absence and his own influence at court to gain control over Odo's possessions in Champagne.
 He had gained a position of considerable power, which increased when he married the daughter of Ralph IV of Valois.
 From 1074 onward, he left his son Henry in control of Blois, Châteaudun and Chartres.

 Death

 Following Theobald's death in 1089, Philip I, King of France, was able to arrange for Blois and Champagne to be divided between Theobald's sons.

 Family and children

-Theobald's first wife Gersent of Le Mans, daughter of Herbert I, Count of Maine, who bore him one child:
+Theobald's first wife Gersent of Le Mans, daughter of Herbert I, Count of Maine.
+They had: